威尼斯赌博游戏_威尼斯赌博app-【官网】

 Doctoral Candidates

-Scientists from various disciplines and universities are currently working on their doctoral theses under Prof. Simone M. Müller.
+Scientists from various disciplines and universities are currently working on their doctoral theses in the field of Global Environmental History and Environmental Humanities under the supervision of Prof. Simone M. Müller.

 Doctoral Candidates